CSC-3380-Fall-2024/Project-Dungeon/README.md

 5) Combat
 - Attack button: Attacks the enemy
 - Run Button: Disengage from combat
 - Skill button: Brings up a menu with two different attacks that use magic to deal damage.
+- Slash: An attack that does 75% more damage
+- Thunder: Must be at max mana.
+Uses it all and may or may not one shot enemy.
+You will take double damage if you miss